 Frequently asked questions

-Are sports drinks enough?
-Most commercial drinks contain 100–200 mg sodium per 500 mL — not enough alone for a hot-weather race.
-Pair with salt tablets or salty food.
+Most commercial sports drinks contain only 100–200 mg of sodium per 500 mL, which is not enough for hot-weather or ultra-distance racing.
+Pair them with salt tablets or salty food to reach 500–1000 mg per hour in moderate conditions.